ChocolateApp/Chocolate/README.md

   - [X] Popup of the first and random show
 - [ ] Edit movie metadata directly on the website
 - [X] Enable or not RPC for Discord
+- [ ] Make the website a complete OS, with custom right click menu, and custom file explorer
 - [ ] Add Books, PDF, Epub
 - [ ] Add Musics
 - [X] Add Games